 According to aging experts, you are, in many ways, as young as the health of your habits.
 RealAge is a system of measuring your biological age (as opposed to your calendar one) based on 137 factors that can influence your rate of aging.
 To begin to get an idea of what age you look, feel and function at, answer the following questions (the full assessment is available free at www.realage.com):

-- DO YOU LISTEN TO YOUR DENTIST?
+- Do you listen to your dentist?
 Daily flossing and brushing cuts 6.4 years from your RealAge.
 Left unchecked, the plaque on your teeth is the same bacteria that leads to inflammation and clogging of the arteries, while periodontal disease and tooth loss puts your immune system at risk.
 (Oral health is intricately connected to the rest of the body.
 See “What Your Mouth Is Trying to Tell You” to learn more.)

-- DO YOU GET YOUR FIBER?
-Getting at least 25 grams offiber a day can make your RealAge 2.5 years younger.
+- Do you get enough fiber?
+Getting at least 25 grams of fiber a day can make your RealAge 2.5 years younger.
 (Andrew Weil, MD, recommends as much as 40 grams.)
 (Fiber performs other key roles that might surprise you, affecting everything from your skin to your gallbladder, heart and immunity.
 Learn more at “Fiber: Why It Matters More Than You Think“.)

 What’s Your Body Age?